-For evaluation purposes, the cost of elevating and flood proofing was used to determine the cost of the nonstructural plans since the study area is most often receiving damages resulting from widespread, low-level flooding; raising and floodproofing were determined to be more cost effective than other nonstructural measures such as buyouts or relocations when assessing on a grouping of aggregations.
-Additionally, the team evaluated a buyout and relocation plan, but flood prone areas provided limited risk reduction benefits and would leave communities disconnected without substantial beneficial reuse of the floodplain established.
+For evaluation purposes, the cost of elevating and floodproofing structures was used to determine the cost of the nonstructural plans since the study area is most often receiving damages from widespread, low-level flooding.
+Elevation and floodproofing were determined to be more cost effective for this type of flooding compared to other nonstructural measures such as acquisitions or relocations when assessing a structure group.